zackify/amqp-modern/README.md

 //consume a channel
 client.consume({
   channel: 'message',
+  //wait 10 seconds after each failure, useful to not reject and retry instantly, probably looping really fast

+  rejectionDelay: 10000,
   process: async message => {
     await sendAnEmail(message.description);
     //if this promise rejects, the queue will retry